Behaviour Policy

 Warning

-Rudeness to staff, throwing small equipment, continual talking, refusal to follow instructions etc
+Rudeness to staff, throwing small equipment, continual talking, refusal to follow instructions; swearing heard by other children; unkindness to peers etc (these apply to all times of the school day).

-“This is a warning that you need to…desired behaviour” “If you don’t…desired behaviour”
+“This is a warning that you need to show me you are ready by…desired behaviour”

 Restorative Conversation